-56. The objective of this session was to provide an overview of the 2030 Agenda for Sustainable Development and to look at its specific components.
-The

-57. The session was chaired by Mr. Ahmad Qatarneh, Secretary-General of the Ministry of Environment of Jordan.
-The session was addressed by Ms. Roula Majdalani, Director, Sustainable Development Policies Division, ESCWA; Mr. Mustafa Abdali, Office of the High Commission for Planning, Morocco; Mr. Abbas Koriena Mohamed Elawad, Secretary-General of the National Council for Strategic Planning of the Ministry of Presidential Affairs of the Sudan; Mr. Khalid Abou Ismail, Chief, Economic Development and Poverty Section, ESCWA; and Ms. Melanie Hutchinson, Regional Development Coordinator, Regional Office for West Asia, United Nations Environment Programme.

-58. Ms. Majdalani gave the keynote presentation, which focused on the developments that had led to agreement on the 2030 Agenda for Sustainable Development.
-She reviewed the four components of the 2030 Agenda - the Declaration, the Goals, means of implementation and follow-up and review - and emphasized that they were interconnected.
+- 15. The objective of this session was to provide an overview of the 2030 Agenda for Sustainable Development and to look at its specific components.
+The participants heard a presentation on the national experiences of Morocco and the Sudan, and two presentations on the correlation between the components of the 2030 Agenda, the first on the correlation between poverty, growth and employment, and the second on the environment. - 16.
+The session was chaired by Mr. Ahmad Qatarneh, Secretary-General of the Ministry of Environment of Jordan.
+The session was addressed by Ms. Roula Majdalani, Director, Sustainable Development Policies Division, ESCWA; Mr. Mustafa Abdali, Office of the High Commission for Planning, Morocco; Mr. Abbas Koriena Mohamed Elawad, Secretary-General of the National Council for Strategic Planning of the Ministry of Presidential Affairs of the Sudan; Mr. Khalid Abou Ismail, Chief, Economic Development and Poverty Section, ESCWA; and Ms. Melanie Hutchinson, Regional Development Coordinator, Regional Office for West Asia, United Nations Environment Programme. - 17.
+Ms. Majdalani gave the keynote presentation, which focused on the developments that had led to agreement on the 2030 Agenda for Sustainable Development.
+She reviewed the four components of the 2030 Agenda the Declaration, the Goals, means of implementation and follow-up and review and emphasized that they were interconnected.
 She added that no component may be overlooked and underscored the correlation between the Sustainable Development Goals.
-Ms. Majdalani then reviewed the most prominent challenges to sustainable development in the Arab world and emphasized the role of ESCWA in supporting efforts aimed at achieving sustainable development.
+She then reviewed the most prominent challenges to sustainable development in the Arab region and emphasized the role of ESCWA in supporting efforts aimed at achieving sustainable development.